lse-my472/lse-my472.github.io/index.md

 ##### Final take home assignment

 This is a *summative* assignment worth 50% of your final mark.
-It is due **17 January 2025 by 5pm**.
+It is due **Wednesday, 15 January 2025 by 5pm**.

 _Details to be posted later in the term._